ralfspoeth/basix/README.md

     groupId: io.github.ralfspoeth
     artefactId: basix
-    version: 2.0.0
+    version: 1.0.15

-You'll need Java version 24 or later to utilize this library.
+You'll need Java version 21 or later to use this library.

 When working with JPMS modules, add this to your `module-info.java` file: